Why have a Software Firewall and a Proxy service

 With a hardware firewall you are limited with the 'rules' you can use for connecting in to and out of your network.

-Modern commercial small business/home routers (and some cable/DSL modems) have addtional options and features that help you keep your internal network from being accessed by an unauthorized (hacker/theif) person that would steal or do your data harm.
+Modern commercial small business/home routers (and some cable/DSL modems) have additional options and features that help you keep your internal network from being accessed by an unauthorized (hacker/theif) person that would steal or do your data harm.
 They are not expensive so consider this: "How much is your family/data's safety worth?"

 Software Firewall service: